Feature

 Crystal Palace: 120 years

-Another club looking to win their first major honour, Palace are hoping it will be a case of third time lucky in the FA Cup this season.
+Another club looking to win their first major honour, Palace are hoping it will be a case of third time lucky in the FA Cup this season after sealing their place in the semi-finals with a sensational 3-0 win against Fulham.

 Palace have reached the final twice before.
-In 1990, they drew 3-3 with Man Utd before losing the replay 1-0; in 2016, Man Utd came back to haunt them with a 2-1 victory in extra-time.
+In 1990, they drew 3-3 with Manchester United before losing the replay 1-0; in 2016, Man Utd came back to haunt them with a 2-1 victory in extra-time.

 Alan Pardew